-Due to the presence of two ports in the same wound the range of their movement is likely to be affected.
+Because of the presence of two ports in the same wound the range of their movement is likely to be affected.
 Hence, careful attention should be paid to proper alignment of the ports at the epigastric site.
-The chamber of the 5 mm port should be as close to the skin as possible where as that of 10 mm port should be as far away from the skin as possible (Figs 1 to 3).
-The maneuverability and the freedom of a port depend on the rotational capacity or the swing of the ports.
-With the measures mentioned above, we have observed that there is adequate overall maneuverability including range of movement and reach of the instrument to complete the procedure safely.
-The right and left hand instruments work in close harmony
+The chamber of the 5 mm port should be as close to the skin as possible whereas that of 10 mm port should be as far away from the skin as possible (Figs 2 and 5).
+The maneuverability and the freedom of a port depend on the rotational capacity or the swing of the ports (Please watch the video).
+With the measures mentioned above, we have observed that there is adequate overall maneuverability including a range of movement and reach of the instrument to complete the procedure safely.
+The right and left-hand instruments work in close harmony as an assembly, with one grasping/retracting at a short distance from the other one(Figs 4 and 5).
+They move in tandem performing the dissection bit by bit sequentially from Calot's Triangle to the fundus till the point of complete separation of the organ.